Sibi Sathyaraj

-Early life and education
+Education

-Sibi did his schooling in Sherwood Hall Senior Secondary School and Don Bosco Matriculation Higher Secondary School. and Loyola College, Chennai where he completed a degree in commerce.
+Sibi did his schooling in Sherwood Hall Senior Secondary School and Don Bosco Matriculation Higher Secondary School and Loyola College, Chennai, where he completed a degree in commerce.

 Film career

-In early 2003, Sibi was set to make his acting debut through Swami, the Tamil remake of the Malayalam film Nandanam (2003), directed by Renjith.
+In early 2003, Sibi was set to make his acting debut through Swami, the Tamil remake of the Malayalam film Nandanam (2002), directed by Renjith.
 However, despite beginning pre-production work, the film was later dropped.

 Sibi then started his acting career with the 2003 film Student Number 1, which was a box office failure.
 In his next four films, Jore (2004), Mannin Maindhan (2005), Vetrivel Sakthivel (2005) and Kovai Brothers (2006), he acted with his father, Sathyaraj, who also produced Sibi's following project, Lee (2007), directed by Prabhu Solomon, where he played the role of a football player.
-In his early years, several films he was announced to be part of, such as Perumal Swamy, Pattasu and Mamu were shelved midway.
+In his early years, several films he was announced to be part of, such as Perumal Swamy, Pattasu and Mamu, were shelved midway.